 Open Enrollment for the Unitarian Universalist Association (UUA) Heath Plan has begun for all eligible staff and will continue through November 30.
-Eligible staff may join the plan effective January 1, 2013, even if they have not taken advantage of past enrollment opportunities.
+Eligible staff may join the plan effective January 1, 2014, even if they have not taken advantage of past enrollment opportunities.

-    Beyond the numbers, our commitment to justice and equity in the management of the Plan—a value the Health Plan Trustees rank first among the principles guiding Plan management—is something we all can be proud of.
+Even though the UUA Health Plan is proud of our efforts to keep premium increases as low as possible since 2007, we also know that numbers do not tell the whole story.
+Our commitment to justice and equity in the management of the Plan a value the Health Plan Trustees rank first among the principles guiding Plan management—is something we all can be proud of.
 We offer a transgender surgery benefit.
 We have implemented the full range of women’s health services in the ACA, including access to free contraception, and we support a woman’s right to choose.
 We offer full mental health benefit parity.
 We have a supplementary benefit for children with learning disabilities.
-And we offer one of the best hearing aid benefits in the country.
+And in our Standard PPO we offer one of the best hearing aid benefits in the country.

 For more information contact healthinsurance @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-    Last updated on Tuesday, April 16, 2013.
+Last updated on Friday, November 1, 2013.

 Donate to Support This Program and the Ongoing Work of the UUA